Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach

-It is important that at distances $r\gg r_{\rm pole}$ the potential looks like an ordinary Coulomb potential.
+It is important that, at distances $r\gg r_{\rm pole}$, the potential looks like an ordinary Coulomb potential.
 Individual charges situated at these distances, each with $Z_{\rm obs}\ll 1/e^2$, can be summed up to the total charge $Z>Z_{\rm cr}\sim 1/e^2$.
-At these distances $\varepsilon >0$ and close to unity for $r\gg r_{\rm pole}$, and there may appear electron condensation on the levels in the upper continuum crossed the boundary $\epsilon =-m$.
-These levels become filled by electrons, after tunneling from the lower continuum, as we have demonstrated in Sect. \ref{RTF}.
+At these distances $\varepsilon >0$ and it is close to unity for $r\gg r_{\rm pole}$, and there may appear the electron condensation on the levels in the upper continuum crossed the boundary $\epsilon =-m$.
+These levels become occupied by electrons, after the tunneling from the lower continuum, as we have demonstrated in Section \ref{RTF}.
 Thus reconstruction of the interaction at $r<r_{\rm pole}$ does not affect any phenomena that can be observed experimentally occurring at much larger distances.